Akempen17/DSCI-478-Kaggle-Project/README.md

-This repository has the code and final write up for the Kaggle Project Contradictory My Dead Watson for DSCI 478.
+This repository has the code and final write up for the Kaggle Project Contradictory My Dear Watson for DSCI 478.